sitmena/sitech-django-notifications/README.md

 ## Creating Notifications

-In Sitech Notifications, each notification is represented by a single class, and to create a new notification you can run the following manage.py command:
+In Sitech Django Notifications, each notification is represented by a single class, and to create a new notification you can run the following manage.py command:
 ```bash
  python manage.py createnotification TestNotification
  ```